AWS

 There are two ways of sending AWS service logs to Datadog:

-- Forwarder Lambda function: Deploy the Datadog Forwarder Lambda function, which subscribes to S3 buckets or your CloudWatch log groups and forwards logs to Datadog.
-You must use this approach to send traces, enhanced metrics, or custom metrics from Lambda functions asynchronously through logs.
-Datadog also recommends you use this approach to sending logs from S3 or other resources that cannot directly stream data to Kinesis.
+• Forwarder Lambda function: Deploy the Datadog Forwarder Lambda function, which subscribes to S3 buckets or your CloudWatch log groups and forwards logs to Datadog.
+Datadog also recommends you use this approach for sending logs from S3 or other resources that cannot directly stream data to Amazon Data Firehose.

 Metric collection